Employee Engagement: 5 Mistakes to Avoid for Better Outcomes

 That brings us to the next question: what should the leaders do about it?

 Executives need to be concerned because team engagement is directly tied to organizational success.
 But at the same time, maximizing employee engagement can be tough.
-If you're not careful, you could be making some widespread mistakes that will not only provide no results but also push your teams further away.
+If you are not careful, you could be making some employee engagement mistakes that will not only provide no results but also push your teams further away.

-If you want to avoid this common pitfall, read on to learn about the five mistakes to avoid and what you should do instead to increase employee engagement.
+If you want to avoid this common pitfall, read on to learn about the five employee engagement mistakes to avoid and what you should do instead to increase employee engagement.

 Employee experience is important if you want to push your organization forward.
 Imagine how it could feel to walking into your office or appearing in online team meetings only to be distant and cold.
 A situation where no one’s talking to you, no one’s interested in you or what you have to say, and all you do is act with the crowd.
 A situation like this is a low employee experience, which in turn leads to a decrease of productivity within the company.